Some of our favourite internship opportunities with African nonprofits

 Pick up your camera for a great cause on this award-winning photography internship based in Cape Town.
 You’ll be part of a nonprofit that uses photography as a means to initiate positive change.
 As an intern, you’ll spend your time around Cape Town documenting the efforts of nonprofits that are doing important social development, environmental, or animal welfare work on a grassroots level.
 Your images will help these initiatives raise awareness and funds.
-Regular workshops from a professional photographer will help you sharpen your skills during the internship.
+A nonprofit photography workshop by a professional humanitarian photographer will help you sharpen your skills during your stay.

 Be a part of a non-profit that is dedicated to fighting gender-based violence in South African communities and provide support to victims.
 GBV is a prevalent problem in South African society and the organization works to provide social support, trauma counselling, workshops and public campaigns to increase awareness on this issue.
 This writing internship will allow you to write blogs, policy briefs, funding proposals and other content to bring awareness to their efforts and call for positive change.